How to Use the EMA Indicator

 The period refers to the ‘look-back’ period over which the EMA indicator will be calculated.
 The larger the period, the smoother the line and, conversely, the smaller the period, the more responsible the exponential moving average indicator will be to changes in price.

-Some typical EMA indicator settings are 10 and 25 for faster, more responsive curves; or 100 and 200 periods for smoother, slow-moving curves.
+Traders often use EMA 5, EMA 10, EMA 20 as common short-term settings, 10 and 25 for faster curves, or 100 and 200 periods for longer-term trends.
 For those who want an EMA indicator somewhere in the middle, a period of 50 might be more appropriate.

 What about ‘Shift’?
 The shift setting works by offsetting the EMA indicator along the time axis by the number which you specify.
-The default value for this setting is 0, which is the best place for beginners to start.
+The default value for this setting is 0, which is a good place for beginners to start.

 The image below shows a 25-period Forex EMA indicator added to a daily GBP/USD chart.